Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 Fully, fully.

-If we have policies based on the prospect or the concept that that human being, that your car, your lawnmower, and your barbecue pit are causing global warming.
+If we have policies based on the prospect or the concept that human beings, that your car, your lawnmower, and your barbecue pit are causing global warming, there's no difference in the current regime.

 That's what they believe.

-And meanwhile, the media establishment attacks Romney anyway for it for being too timid on the subject.
+And meanwhile, the media establishment attacks Romney anyway for it, for being too timid on the subject.

-He's he's he's not fully committed here.
+He's not fully committed here.

 And then some of those candidates might be running for Romney's VP slot.